AdobeDocs/commerce-operations.en/help/upgrade/overview.md

 When updates are performed regularly, changes are incremental and the corresponding upgrade effort reflects this.
 When platform updates are deferred for an extended period, they can become a much more involved process.
 Furthermore, the extensions you use from the [Marketplace](https://marketplace.magento.com/) and any other third-party integrations may also be impacted.
 Lastly, the time it takes to investigate, plan, and perform a delayed upgrade are all extended, which adds avoidable effort and costs.

-Some of the general factors that affect the level of effort to upgrade your project include, but are not milited to:
+Some of the general factors that affect the level of effort to upgrade your project include, but are not limited to:

 | Technical complexity                                      | Planning and strategy                                        |
 |-----------------------------------------------------------|--------------------------------------------------------------|